Paulescu/hands-on-rl/03_cart_pole/README.md

-# Function approximation to keep the balance 💃
+# Linear Q learning to keep the balance 💃

+This is part 3 of my course Hands-on reinforcement learning.

 Today we enter new territory...